Top 15 U.S. Pumpkin Patches

 Come for the pumpkin picking, but stay for the scarecrow-making, pumpkin slingshots, mummy wrapping, and of course, the Cackling-Hen Revue.
-Every weekend in the fall at The Great Pumpkin Farm there’s something new, whether it's a pumpkin pie eating competition or music and barbecue at Oinktoberfest.
-The hot pumpkin and apple cider donuts are a favorite on the weekends.
+Every weekend in the fall there’s something new at The Great Pumpkin Farm, whether it's a pumpkin pie eating competition, live music or the tasty barbecue at the Oinktoberfest.
+The hot pumpkin and apple cider donuts are also a favorite on the weekends.

 Siegel’s Cottonwood Farm, Lockport, Illinois

 Take a hayride out to the pumpkin field to pick your perfect pumpkin right off the vine.
 Located one hour from Chicago, plan to spend the entire day at Siegel’s Cottonwood Farm to explore the 15-acre corn maze, climb the tire mountain, ring the bell at the top of the climbing wall and take selfies on the eight-foot wooden rocking chair.
 Little ones will love the baby chick nursery and the petting zoo.

 At Tom Thumb Pumpkin Patch, more than 90,000 pumpkins, gourds and squash come together to create Pumpkin Village.
 Kids will love the hay bale maze and scavenger hunts, as well as Cinderella’s Pumpkin Carriage.
 Located inside the Dallas Arboretum, take time to identify different pumpkin varieties as part of the Great Pumpkin Search.